Efficient Autoregressive Inference for Transformer Probabilistic Models: Related Work

 \section{Related Work}

-\paragraph{Neural processes and prior-fitted networks.} Our method can serve as a modular component within neural processes (NPs;~\citealp{garnelo2018neural,garnelo2018conditional,bruinsma2021gaussian,nguyen2022transformer,dutordoir2023neural,chang2025amortized}) or prior-fitted networks (PFNs;~\citealp{muller2022transformers,muller2023pfns4bo,hollmann2023tabpfn}).
-Prior work on efficient NP methods has primarily focused on improving scalability with respect to the context set size~\citep{feng2022efficient,feng2023latent} and on reducing memory usage~\citep{feng2024memory} for independent prediction tasks.
-By contrast, our method targets efficiency in autoregressive joint sampling and evaluation, an area that has received limited attention in the NP literature.
-Our contributions are complementary and can be combined with other architectural improvements.
+\paragraph{Transformer probabilistic models.} Our method serves as a modular component within neural processes (NPs;~\citealp{garnelo2018neural,garnelo2018conditional,bruinsma2021gaussian,nguyen2022transformer,dutordoir2023neural,chang2025amortized}) and prior-fitted networks (PFNs;~\citealp{muller2022transformers,muller2023pfns4bo,hollmann2023tabpfn}).
+Prior work on efficient NP architectures has focused on improving scalability with respect to context set size~\citep{feng2022efficient,feng2023latent} and reducing memory usage~\citep{feng2024memory} for independent predictions.
+By contrast, our method targets efficiency in autoregressive joint sampling and evaluation -- a largely unexplored area -- and is complementary to these architectural improvements.
+More broadly, transformer-based probabilistic models increasingly frame Bayesian inference as in-context learning, performing tasks such as posterior approximation and predictive density estimation by conditioning on context observations~\citep{mittal2023exploring,gloeckler2024all,reuter2025can,chang2025amortized,whittle2025distribution,mittal2025amortized}.
+The effectiveness of this paradigm has led to tabular foundation models such as TabPFN~\citep{hollmann2023tabpfn,hollmann2025accurate} and TabICL~\citep{qu2025tabicl, qu2026tabiclv2}, which perform in-context learning over table rows using the same attention mechanisms as standard TNPs and PFNs.
+Our buffer integrates naturally with all these models.

-\paragraph{Transformer probabilistic models.} Recent work increasingly leverages transformer architectures for probabilistic modeling, framing Bayesian inference as an in-context learning task.
-These methods perform tasks such as approximating posterior distributions, modeling conditional relationships, and estimating posterior predictive distributions by conditioning on context observations and, optionally, additional prior information~\citep{mittal2023exploring,gloeckler2024all,reuter2025can,chang2025amortized,whittle2025distribution,mittal2025amortized}.
-Our work builds on this direction by leveraging transformer-based variants of neural processes and prior-fitted networks.

-\paragraph{Tabular foundation models.} The effectiveness of PFNs has led to transformer-based tabular foundation models such as TabPFN~\citep{hollmann2023tabpfn,hollmann2025accurate} and TabICL~\citep{jingang2025tabicl}, which demonstrate strong performance on tabular data through in-context learning approaches.
-The ``in-context learning'' over \emph{rows} within these models follows the same attention mechanisms as standard transformer neural processes and PFNs; our method integrates naturally with these models, serving as a complementary module for efficient joint sampling and prediction.